 Selkirk is a somewhat small town located in the state of New York.
 With a population of 11,037 people and two constituent neighborhoods, Selkirk is the 178th largest community in New York.

-Selkirk is a decidedly white-collar town, with fully 85.97% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Selkirk is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Selkirk is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Selkirk who work in office and administrative support (17.34%), management occupations (10.19%), and teaching (8.79%).
+There are especially a lot of people living in Selkirk who work in office and administrative support (16.57%), management occupations (11.04%), and sales jobs (7.87%).

 Also of interest is that Selkirk has more people living here who work in computers and math than 95% of the places in the US.